Check out Randy's Ghost MV1 Video Review on Vimeo!

 The standard kit includes everything you need to keep your crucibles and vape clean and tasting like new: cleaning picks, cleaning swabs and isopropyl alcohol wipes.
 The picks are good for clearing AVB from a finished crucible while the iso wipes and cotton swabs are perfect for any sticky buildup in the mouthpiece and heat-sink.

-Aside from the cleaning kit the Ghost MV1 also includes a second crucible, the stainless steel mesh oil pad, a Micro-USB charging cable and quick start guide.
+Aside from the cleaning kit the Ghost MV1 also includes a second crucible, the stainless steel mesh liquid pad, a Micro-USB charging cable and quick start guide.
 We've also got a handful of optional accessories like the Universal Water Pipe Adapter, Crucible Dispenser, Fast Charger and extra Battery Pack.

 The universal GonG adapter lets you pair your MV1 with any 10mm, 14mm or 18mm female connection for smooth, water filtered vaping.
 The crucible dispenser includes 5 ceramic loading pods and lets you carry preloaded MV1 crucibles for quick swapping.
 The fast charger is the MVP of optional Ghost accessories, cutting the charge time down to 2 hours from the usual 8 hours using Micro-USB.